Aggregate-Intellect/sherpa/docs/How_To/Tutorials/document_reader.rst

 Put it all together
 ********************

-Now, we can put everything together to create the PDF reader.
+Now, let's put everything together to create the PDF reader.
 Create a file called `main.py` and add the following code:

 .. code-block:: python